JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 file's content.
 In every unique file it will find any line that says:

 ```
-ssl_certificate_key /etc/letsencrypt/live/yourdomain.org/privkey.pem;
+ssl_certificate_key /etc/letsencrypt/live/test-name/privkey.pem;
 ```

+and only extract the part which here says "`test-name`".
+This is the value that will be provided to the [`--cert-name`][14] argument for certbot, so while you may set basically any name you want here I suggest you keep it descriptive for your own sake.

-and only extract the part which here says "`yourdomain.org`", and this will henceforth be used as the "primary domain" for this config file.
-It will then find all the lines that contain `server_name` and make a list of all the domain names that exist on the same line.
+After this the script will find all the lines that contain `server_name` and make a list of all the domain names that exist on the same line.
 So a file containing something like this:

 ```
 server {
     listen              443 ssl;
     server_name         yourdomain.org www.yourdomain.org;
-    ssl_certificate_key /etc/letsencrypt/live/yourdomain.org/privkey.pem;
+    ssl_certificate_key /etc/letsencrypt/live/test-name/privkey.pem;
     ...
 }

 server {
     listen              443 ssl;
     server_name         sub.yourdomain.org;
-    ssl_certificate_key /etc/letsencrypt/live/yourdomain.org/privkey.pem;
+    ssl_certificate_key /etc/letsencrypt/live/test-name/privkey.pem;
     ...
 }
 ```

-will share the same certificate file (the "primary domain"), but the certbot command will include all listed domain variants.
-The limitation is that you should write all your server blocks that have the same "primary domain" in the same file.
-The certificate request from the above file will then become something like this (duplicates will be removed):
+will share the same certificate file (i.e. the "test-name" certificate), and all listed domain variants will be included as valid [alt names][15].
+The limitation is that you should write all your server blocks that use the same "test-name" certificate in the same file.
+The certificate request from the above file will then become something like this:

 ```
-certbot ... -d yourdomain.org -d www.yourdomain.org -d sub.yourdomain.org
+certbot --cert-name "test-name" ... -d yourdomain.org -d www.yourdomain.org -d sub.yourdomain.org
 ```

 ## Renewal Check Interval